Mariano-Ariel/Mariano-Ariel/README.md

 - Contributing to projects
 - Photography

-## Featured Projects 🚀
-- [zelda](https://github.com/Mariano-Ariel/zelda): A little Zelda game made in JavaScript just for fun.
-Dive into a retro-style adventure!

 ## Project Status 🚦
 - [mini-shop](https://github.com/Mariano-Ariel/mini-shop): In progress - Adding some more features and improving design.
 - [landing-page-template](https://github.com/Mariano-Ariel/landing-page-template): In progress